 Are you making price changes, but not achieving desired sales?

-Today, consumers are equipped with more technology and resources than ever that allow them to readily access the vast amount of pricing information out there.
+Today, consumers are equipped with more technology and resources than ever to readily access the vast amount of pricing information out there.
 Before making any purchase, consumers are almost guaranteed to search for multiple similar websites that carry the products you sell.
 And if they find a price more competitive than yours, it’s obvious that you could lose sales and loyal consumers.

 Your price changes can happen anywhere from monthly, bi-monthly, weekly, bi-weekly or daily.
-If the industry you sell in is highly competitive and your competitors choose dynamic pricing, then it’s quite clear that your sales will be impacted unless you are competitive enough and keeping up with these changes.
-And to be competitive enough, it’s wise to ask: how many times do I need to change my prices?
+If the industry you sell in is highly competitive and your competitors choose dynamic pricing, it’s quite clear that your sales will be impacted unless you are competitive enough and keeping up with these changes.
+And to be competitive enough, it’s wise to ask: how often do I need to change my prices?

-Sales for the updated prices grew 36% on average within the first 10 days following each refresh.
-However, sales declined consistently from days 10 through days 30 before the next refresh.
-This proved the value of dynamic price changes in order to remain competitive.
+Sales for the updated prices grew on average 36% within the first 10 days following each price change.
+However, from days 10 through days 30 before the next refresh, sales declined consistently.
+This demonstrated the importance of making price changes more frequently to remain competitive.

 If you are wondering why your sales isn’t getting impact despite making price changes, the frequency of price change may be a reason.
 Keeping prices flat when competitors are pricing dynamically is a bad strategy.
 To stay ahead, you must change prices as required by the market — especially in a highly price competitive category.

 We recommend you remain competitive, track your top competitors and make price changes intelligently at frequency of your competitive set.
 If your competitor changes price twice a day, you should at least change it daily, if not more.
 However, we understand there is a fine line and you don’t want to overdo it as making intra-day price changes can give price change fatigue to your customers who purchase directly from you vs on marketplaces like Amazon.